KIMB-technologies/PHP-NGINX-Docker/README.md

 # PHP-NGINX-Docker

-An easy to use php and nginx image for docker.
+An easy to use php and nginx image for Docker.

+Currently build for AMD64, ARMv6, ARMv7 and ARM64 (v8).

 ## Docker Command